Ardvb/Pands-Iris-Project-2019/README.md

 #### 2.1.4 Pandas

 Pandas is a library providing high-performance, and easily usable data structures and data analysis tools for Python.
+It is built on top of Numpy, so that means Numpy is required by Pandas.
 I have used it to read in the excel file containing the Iris date set, amongst other things.